 - 1) CONTACT CPS: Contact CPS to discuss your course, including course construction, reflection, assessment, partnership, student assistant roles and the above questions. - 2) COURSE APPROVAL: - a.
-NEW COURSE: New CBL course proposals should be submitted to APPC.
-The CBL Advisory Committee of APPC will review the proposal. - EXISTING COURSES: Existing CBL courses should be registered with the CBL Advisory Committee of APPC by submitting the online registration form at www.gettysburg.edu/cbl - 3) CONTACT POTENTIAL COMMUNITY PARTNERS: CPS will help you identify potential community partners given the focus of your course and the nature of the community experience you would like your students to have.
+NEW COURSE: New CBL course proposals should be submitted to APPC. - b.
+EXISTING COURSES: Existing CBL courses should be registered by submitting the online registration form at www.gettysburg.edu/cbl - 3) CONTACT POTENTIAL COMMUNITY PARTNERS: CPS will help you identify potential community partners given the focus of your course and the nature of the community experience you would like your students to have.
 Meet with potential community partners and create a Memorandum of Understanding.
 Sample meeting agendas and MOUs are in the appendices. - 4) FINALIZE COMMUNITY-BASED LEARNING EXPERIENCE: Assemble syllabus, community information for students etc. Organize orientation time and methods with CPS Program Coordinators or community partners